kevinwortman/rayson/README.md

 course at
 [CSU Fullerton](https://www.fullerton.edu).
-Therefore the scope of the format is narrow, covering only features that can be implemented as part of a class project, yet wide enough to encode non-trivial scenes.
+Therefore the scope of the format is narrow, covering only features that can be implemented as part of a class project, yet is still wide enough to encode non-trivial scenes.

 Our course follows the